 The site is 90 minutes by road to New Zealand’s only natural deep-water port, Northport, and less than 30mins to Bay of Islands Airport.
 Highly productive agricultural land lies within a radius of 90 minutes by road.

-The proposed park is being designed to operate as a ‘closed loop’ system as far as possible.
+The park is being designed to operate as a ‘closed loop’ system as far as possible.
 This will be achieved partly through the development becoming home to enterprises that can use the waste and unwanted by-products of other businesses on the site.

 This will avoid placing additional demand on already-stretched community services such as potable water, raw water, waste water treatment and waste management services.

-It is intended that the park will have a strong focus on skills development and pathways to employment.
+The park will have a strong focus on skills development and pathways to employment.
 One of the obvious benefits of siting it near Kaikohe is its potential to bring significant numbers of jobs and training opportunities to a part of the country that desperately needs them.

 A catalyst - for significant economic and social gains in an area currently with high rates of unemployment but substantial natural assets